tensorflow/models/tutorials/image/cifar10_estimator/README.md

 						 --num_gpus=2 \
 					     --train_steps=1000

-# There are more commandline flags to play with, check cifar10_main.py for details.
+# There are more command line flags to play with; check cifar10_main.py for details.
 ```